Actively Recruiting

 What this Trial Is About

-Researchers are evaluating whether surgical glove-compression therapy (SGCT) can prevent sensory peripheral neuropathy caused by the chemotherapy drug paclitaxel.
-This randomized controlled trial compares the incidence of grade 2 or higher paclitaxel-induced sensory peripheral neuropathy between patients using SGCT and those using non-compressive plastic gloves.
-The study also assesses motor neuropathy and other related symptoms using standardized questionnaires and tests.
+Researchers are evaluating the effectiveness of surgical glove-compression therapy (SGCT) in preventing sensory peripheral neuropathy caused by paclitaxel chemotherapy.
+This randomized controlled trial compares the incidence of grade 2 or higher sensory peripheral neuropathy between patients using SGCT and those wearing non-compressive plastic gloves, aiming to find out if SGCT can reduce this side effect.
+The study also looks at motor neuropathy and other neuropathy-related scores and tests.
 Participants are randomly assigned to one of two groups.
-The intervention group wears double-layered surgical gloves, one size smaller than their measured hand size, covered by large cotton gloves on both hands, for 30 minutes before, during, and after chemotherapy.
-The control group wears non-compressive plastic gloves covered by large cotton gloves for the same duration.
-Treatment and glove use continue for a total of 9 weeks.
-Throughout the study, patients are monitored at weeks 0, 3, 6, and 9 during their chemotherapy treatment.
-Assessments include grading neuropathy severity using the CTCAE version 5.0, patient questionnaires on neurotoxicity, and sensory tests like the monofilament test.
-Data are gathered by oncology staff and analyzed using descriptive and inferential statistics to determine the effectiveness of SGCT in reducing neuropathy.
+The intervention group wears double-layered surgical gloves, one size smaller than measured, covered by large cotton gloves on both hands for 30 minutes before, during, and after chemotherapy.
+The control group wears non-compressive plastic gloves covered by large cotton gloves on both hands for the same duration.
+The treatment period lasts 9 weeks, coinciding with the chemotherapy schedule.
+During the study, data including neuropathy grades using CTCAE version 5.0, FACT/GOG-NTX scores, Patient Neurotoxicity Questionnaire results, and monofilament test outcomes are collected at weeks 0, 3, 6, and 9.
+Enrollment and monitoring are conducted by the Oncology Unit staff, with data recorded electronically.
+The primary outcome is the incidence of grade 2 or higher sensory neuropathy after 9 weeks.
+Statistical analyses are performed to evaluate the results, and the total participation lasts through the chemotherapy period.

 CONDITIONS